Power Waffle with Sun-Dried Tomatoes, Basil and Ricotta

 - 2 tablespoons finely chopped Earthbound Farm Organic Power greens

 - pinch Salt and freshly ground black pepper

 Didn’t know that savory waffles were even a thing?
 One bite, and you’ll be hooked for life!
 They may even win you over from the traditional maple syrup-topped buttermilk kind.

-Our partner Ashley at Edible Perspective was inspired to create this crunchy, fluffy, utterly delicious (and gluten free) waffle by our tender Power greens.
+Our partner Ashley at Edible Perspective was inspired to create this crunchy, fluffy, utterly delicious (and gluten free) waffle by our tender Organic Power Greens.
 So while the waffle is literally exploding with greens, they don’t overpower its flavor or texture.